Apples and Art Studio Tour, 2017

 In the summer outdoor raku and barrel firings are held on the property.
 These pots are somewhat porous and not food-safe.
 They are intended for display only.

 Most of the pots are decorated with colorful hand-painted designs.
-They are durable and can take everyday use.
+They are durable and designed to take every-day normal use.
 They provide bright and interesting pieces for table service when entertaining, or can simply be displayed in your home and enjoyed.
-These beautiful and unique high-quality pieces also make excellent gifts for those special persons in your life.
+These beautiful and unique high-quality pieces also make excellent gifts for any special people in your life.